 Believe it or not but you can find out a lot about your ancestors through these particular records

 - Name, location, and year of their birth.

 - Names of their children, where they lived, and also their position in the family’s birth order.

 - Name of the towns that they lived in and also the duration as well.

-- Age of their spouse at time of death and when that was.
+- Age of their spouse at the time of death and when that was.

 - Details about the longevity of parents and grandparents.

-But Genealogy Bank do have other records that can benefit your family history research.
+But Genealogy Bank does have other records that can benefit your family history research.

 Genealogy records that you will discover in newspapers include:

 - Anniversary and Divorces,